 But can we safely fit the definition of human nature in a box, be it inherently good or bad?
 Not so, according to the Bible, which tells us that who we are as humans has gone through one change and we’re awaiting one more.

-It starts with the story of a family created by God, a man and a woman who were absolutely perfect in an absolutely perfect world.
-By nature they were kind, unselfish, honest and at peace with one another and the rest of creation.
+It starts with the story of a family created by God, a man and a woman who were absolutely perfect in an absolutely perfect world (which can be found in the biblical book of Genesis).
+This is the story of Adam, the first man created in God’s image, and Eve, the woman created from Adam’s rib as a companion.
+Human nature initially dictated that they were kind, unselfish, honest and at peace with one another and the rest of creation.

 But God added one quality when He created them that eventually proved their undoing: He gave them freedom to choose their own moral path.
+This was a gift unique to humankind—not all of God’s creatures were created with this sense of self and free will.
 The reason isn’t hard to discern: if we couldn’t choose for or against our Creator, then we would have been merely robots.
 If God was going to have us as friends rather than highly-skilled biological machines, He had to make us capable of failing.

 And fail is precisely what our first parents did.

-Critics sometimes say that allowing human beings to suffer the way we have because Adam and Eve ate a bit of fruit sounds decidedly unfair.
+Critics sometimes say that allowing human beings to suffer the way we have for over five thousand years because Adam and Eve ate a bit of fruit sounds decidedly unfair.
 But the fruit itself wasn’t the problem.
 Wilful disobedience was.
-The event is called “the Fall” and it was the moment when sin came to define our human nature.

 Our first parents realised immediately that everything had changed.
 They experienced shame and regret (Genesis 3:7, 10).
 From that point on nothing in life went quite as nicely as it had in Eden.
 They had to toil for their food.
 They got sick, grew old and died.
 The first murder happened in their family.
 And it only got worse after that.
 The entire Hebrew Scripture is the story of God trying to keep humanity from destroying itself.